 In addition, certain of our subsidiaries engage in syndication activities pursuant to which they syndicate equity and debt financings, loans or other transactions to Apollo clients and co-investors, as well as third parties.
 Entities affiliated with or controlled by one or more of our executive officers may from time to time participate in one or more of these syndications by acquiring a portion of the syndication, provided that such affiliated entities participate on the same terms and subject to the same conditions, including fees paid to us, as all third parties participating in such syndication, and other required conditions have been satisfied.
-During 2023, Apollo syndicated approximately \$10 million principal amount of loans to an entity controlled by Mr. Rowan.
-In the year ended December 31, 2023, we received \$12.5 million in syndication fees from the related borrowers for the syndication of \$1.0 billion principal amount of loans in the aggregate.
-During 2023, an investment platform founded and led by Mr. Harris, participated in one of these syndications.
-Apollo syndicated approximately \$17.5 million of securities to his platform on the same terms and subject to the same conditions as all third parties acquiring such syndicated securities.
-We received \$20 million in syndication fees from the issuer for the syndication of \$2.0 billion in the aggregate.
-In his capacity as a stockholder of Apollo, Mr. Harris has an indirect interest in all fees that we receive in such syndications.
+During 2024, Apollo syndicated approximately \$10 million principal amount of loans to an entity controlled by Mr. Rowan.
+In the year ended December 31, 2024, we received \$12.5 million in fees from the related borrowers for the structuring of \$1.25 billion and the syndication of \$261 million principal amount of loans in the aggregate.

 In August 2023, Athene Annuity and Life Company ("AAIA"), a subsidiary of Apollo, made a loan of \$95 million to an entity affiliated with Simon Property Group, Inc. ("Simon Property Group").
 The loan bears interest at a rate of 6.66%.
-In the year ended December 31, 2023, AAIA received \$2,155,811 in interest from the loan to the Simon Property Group affiliate and there was \$94,620,939 aggregate principal amount outstanding under the loan at December 31, 2023.
+In the year ended December 31, 2024, AAIA received \$6,345,888 in interest from the loan to the Simon Property Group affiliate and there was \$93,075,418 aggregate principal amount outstanding under the loan on December 31, 2024.
 David Simon, one of AGM's independent directors, is the Chairman, CEO and President of Simon Property Group and a significant stockholder of Simon Property Group.